 Within England and Wales we’re responsible for:

-- advising the Secretary of State for Justice on the operation of, and standards for, the youth justice system
+- making grants, with the approval of the Secretary of State, for the purposes of the operation of the youth justice system and services

 Access our information